 In summary, the Lindstedt-Poincaré method involves successive adjustments of frequencies to avoid secular terms and allows one to obtain approximate periodic solutions.
-156 6.
-Extension to the Spatial Problem: Halo Orbits and Their Computation

 6.6 Third-Order Richardson Expansion

 Recall that the CR3BP equations can be developed using Legendre polynomials P_n , as in (6.3.1).
 A third-order approximation was used in Richardson [1980a]: